crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public int getMax()
    :outertype: DvQuantity

-   Gets the max.
+   Gets the maximum value admitted for this DV_QUANTITY item

-   :return: the max
+   :return: the maximum value admitted for this DV_QUANTITY item

 getMaxPrecision
 ^^^^^^^^^^^^^^^